 Because we use the FERC's PPI-based price indexing methodology to establish tariff rates in certain markets served by our pipelines, our revenues may be impacted by changes in price levels.
 The FERC's indexing methodology is subject to review every five years and limits a pipeline's rates in such markets each year to a new ceiling level, which is calculated as the previous year's ceiling level multiplied by a percentage.
 For the five-year period beginning July 1, 2016, the indexing method provides for annual changes equal to the change in the PPI-FG plus 1.23%.
 This methodology could result in changes in our revenue that do not fully reflect changes in the costs we incur to operate and maintain our pipelines.
 For example, our costs could increase more quickly or by a greater amount than the PPI-FG index plus 1.23% used by the current FERC methodology.
-Further, in periods of general price deflation, the ceiling level provided for by the FERC's index methodology could decrease requiring us to reduce our index-based rates, even if the actual costs we incur to operate our assets increase.
-Changes in price levels that lead to decreases in our revenue or increases in the prices we pay to operate and maintain our assets could adversely affect our results of operations, financial position or cash flows, as well as our ability to pay cash distributions.
+Further, in periods of general price deflation, the ceiling level provided for by the FERC's index methodology could decrease requiring us to reduce our index-based rates, even if the actual costs we incur to operate and maintain our revenue or increases in the prices we pay to operate and maintain our assets could adversely affect our results of operations, financial position or cash flows, as well as our ability to pay cash distributions.